Meet Dr. Cynthia RutherfordHematology Specialist

 Dr. Rutherford serves as the Medical Director of both the Adult Sickle Cell Program and the Adult Hemophilia Program at UT Southwestern Medical Center.
 She joined UT Southwestern’s Department of Internal Medicine in 1993.

-Fellowship-trained in hematology, Dr. Rutherford has been named a D Magazine Best Doctor and a Texas Monthly Super Doc.
+Fellowship-trained in hematology, Dr. Rutherford has been named a D Magazine Best Doctor, Texas Monthly Super Doc, and has been listed in Best Doctors in America for many years.

 “Although these non-malignant Hematology conditions can be complex and some even life-threatening, many can be well-managed so that people lead normal lives with normal life spans,” she says.